BuvinJT/distbuilder/docs/LowLevel.md

     created.
 Note that the default destination path is the root directory of the package, using the same file name.
-To package a resource within a sub directory, or with an alternate name, you must *either* explictly provide
-    a full (relative) destination path *or* **use the "shortcut value" `True` to indicate both the source and destination are relative and exactly the same**.
+To package a resource within a sub directory, or with an alternate name, you must *either* explictly provide a full (relative) destination path *or* **use the "shortcut value" `True` to indicate the source and destination are the same relative paths**.

 **distDirs**: An (optional) list of directories to
     create within the package.
 Note distResources